 South Carolina | SC Picture Project | Newberry County Photos | Elisha School

-Following the Civil War, South Carolina attempted to establish various schools for the children of former slaves.
-These were often called freedmen’s schools.
-A notice from the September 11, 1867, edition of the Newberry Journal advertised a Legislative Act to establish a freedmen’s school in Newberry at the next state legislative meeting.
+Following the Civil War, South Carolina attempted to establish various schools for the children of former slaves with the help of the Freedman’s Bureau, a federal agency formed to assist African-Americans following the war.
+These schools were called Freedmen’s Schools.
+A notice from the September 11, 1867, edition of the Newberry Journal advertised a Legislative Act to establish a Freedmen’s School in Newberry at the next state legislative meeting.
 However, the legislature did not reconvene that year, as political chaos was prevalent during this early period of Reconstruction.

-Yet freedmen’s schools were in place in Newberry by the following year.
+Nonetheless, Freedmen’s Schools were in place in Newberry by the following year.
 Records indicate that thirteen teachers – two of whom were white – were hired to teach the black students of Newberry County between 1868 and 1870.
 In contrast, 58 teachers were hired to teach white students.
-Early records show that Elisha School, a freedmen’s school in the Newberry community of Silverstreet, was operating by 1868.
+Early records show that Elisha School, a Freedmen’s School in the Newberry community of Silverstreet, was operating by 1868.

 Elisha School continued through the segregated 1950s, with white students attending school at nearby Silverstreet School.
 According to contributor Jim Jenkins, who did his student teaching at Silverstreet School in 1959, Elisha School “was located right on Highway 121 and 34 and was really a dangerous location for a school.”
 The school board decided to build a new school in a different location, and sometime in the late 1950s or early 1960s Elisha School was replaced with the Reuben School, which still operates as Reuben Elementary School.